MARS: A neurosymbolic approach for interpretable drug discovery: Results

 This associative pattern indicates that two drugs inducing a common BP also likely induce another BP.
-This type of pattern is also present in \citet{liu2020polo}, in which the most used pattern was the following:
+This type of pattern was also present in the original PoLo study by Liu \textit{et al.} \citep{liu2021neural}, in which the most used pattern was the following: